-- → -all\includes, -local\includes, -no\includes These options control which include files mentioned in a C file are taken into account. -all\includes indicates that all included files will be processed. -local\includes indicates that only included files in the current directory will be processed. -no\includes indicates that no included files will be processed.
-If the semantic patch contains type specifications on expression metavariables, then the default is -local\includes.
-Otherwise the default is -no\includes.
-At most one of these options can be specified. - ◆ -I ⟨path⟩ This option specifies the directory in which to find non-local include files.
-This option should be used only once, as each use will overwrite the preceding one. - ♦ -relax\include\path This option when combined with -all\includes causes the search for local include files to consider the directory specified using -I if the included file is not found in the current directory.
+- → -all\\includes, -local\\includes, -no\\includes These options control which include files mentioned in a C file are taken into account. -all\\includes indicates that all included files will be processed. -local\\includes indicates that only included files in the current directory will be processed. -no\\includes indicates that no included files will be processed.
+If the semantic patch contains type specifications on expression metavariables, then the default is -local\\includes.
+Otherwise the default is -no\\includes.
+At most one of these options can be specified. - ◆ -I ⟨path⟩ This option specifies a directory in which to find non-local include files.
+This option can be used several times. - ♦ -relax\include\path This option when combined with -all\includes causes the search for local include files to consider the directory specified using -I if the included file is not found in the current directory.